 Unfortunately, Nichol’s properties are out of state so she is unable to take advantage of her own firm to work on her properties, but they are still maintained.
 “I have a couple of business rules when it comes to rental property; the most important one is that I need to be able to sleep at night.
 Looming expenses and possible disaster from deferred HVAC maintenance is not a chance that I am willing to take.” says Nichol.
 That’s why Cold Craft advocates annual safety inspections on combustion appliances, new Co detectors (especially to replace the units that are over 5 years old – see manufacturer’s replacement suggestions and new batteries annually).

 Cold Craft, Inc. opened for business in 1991 serving the San Francisco bay area in heating, air conditioning and refrigeration for both commercial and residential aspects of the trade.
 The company has a safety focus both for our employees and our customers.
 Its continuous improvement program includes incentives for education such as being NATE certified; this is why Cold Craft was awarded the Circle of Excellence from NATE, the gold standard in HVAC.
-The firm also has been Diamond Certified for 12 years.
 The employees also pride themselves on offering new technology, renewable and energy efficient solutions.
 Cold Craft’s goal is to continue to grow in the HVACR industry in the bay area and hire additional experienced technicians and installers.
 Learn more at https://coldcraft.com, or follow Cold Craft, Inc. on Twitter @suzi_coldcraft

 If you need help with temperature, contact Cold Craft, Inc.